 Gardeners apply fertilizer granules by either mixing them into the soil at planting time or by “top dressing.”
 Top dressing simply means sprinkling the granules on the soil surface over the plant’s root zone.
-You’ll find granular fertilizers in either slow-release or quick-release formulas.
+Granular fertilizers are available in either slow-release or quick-release formulas.

 - Quick-release fertilizer is inorganic.
 It should dissolve fully into the soil within just a few weeks, giving plants a quick burst of nutrients.

 Liquid fertilizers include ready-to-mix dry granules and liquid concentrates.
 They can consist of either organic or inorganic ingredients.
-Liquid plant food can soak the roots, or in some instances, spray right onto plant foliage.
+Water-soluble fertilizers can soak the roots, or in some instances, spray right onto plant foliage.
 These formulas are available to the plant immediately.